How to ask the council for help

 The council makes you an appointment.
 Sometimes they arrange a home visit instead.

 If you have nowhere to stay tonight, you can go to the council office in person.
 You don't need an appointment.
 Get there as early as you can.

 Council opening hours vary.
 Every council has an out of hours emergency number for when the office is closed.

 What to take with you

 It helps if you take proof of your situation, such as:

-- children (birth certificates) or pregnancy (a letter from your doctor or midwife)
+- children or pregnancy - birth certificates or a letter from your midwife

-If you can, take proof of income (bank statements, wage slips, proof of benefits).
+If you can, take proof of your income such as bank statements, wage slips or proof of benefits.

 What to expect